How the CFO Can be a Change Agent in the Supply Chain

 Long gone are the days when the CFOs limited themselves to matters pertaining to managing company finances.
 Today, to be effective in their job and to create a competitive supply chain, CFOs need to lend their expertise to the supply chain and seek their inputs in the setting the goals and objectives of the company.
 We have found that working with organizations where CFOs are directly involved has helped turn over a new leaf and make significant cost reductions, positively impacting the supply chain of that organization.

 BlueGrace provides quarterly business intelligence reports that give updates on the savings targets you give to us, key performance indicators (KPIs), and special project updates.
 The CFO of a company, in particular, is able to use these metrics to budget and forecast for the organization moving forward.
-Connect with me to know how we can work with you to build an efficient and optimal supply chain.

 Not a member-scholar yet?
 Join our financial community here!